Limits and possibilities of refractive index in atomic systems: Manipulating refraction using wave mixing

-As seen in the previous section, the coherences that lead to the cross-coupling between the probe fields $\mathbf{E_1}$ and $\mathbf{E_2}$ are $\rho_{12}$ and $\rho_{21}$.
+As seen in the previous section, the coherences that lead to the cross-coupling between the probe fields $\mathbf{E_1}$ and $\mathbf{E_2}$ are $\rho_{ac}$ and $\rho_{ca}$.
 We want this cross-coupling to exist, while also having some way to enhance the linear part of the dispersion of a probe field.
-This was not possible with a three-level system, but here the fourth level allows for the additional strong driving fields to create and maintain $\rho_{12}$ and $\rho_{21}$, which in turn couple $\mathbf{E_1}$ and $\mathbf{E_2}$.
-We will show that changing $\omega_2$ while maintaining two-photon resonance on transitions $\ket{3}-\ket{2}$ and $\ket{4}-\ket{2}$ can affect the refractive index experienced by $\mathbf{E_1}$.
-This amounts to ``moving" level 2 theoretically, which of course is not possible in practice, but this could be used to choose a level scheme in order to produce a potentially large refractive index.
+Here the fourth level allows for the additional strong driving fields to create and maintain $\rho_{ac}$ and $\rho_{ca}$, which in turn couple $\mathbf{E_1}$ and $\mathbf{E_2}$.
+We will show that changing $\omega_2$ while maintaining two-photon resonance on transitions $\ket{b}-\ket{c}$ and $\ket{d}-\ket{c}$ can affect the refractive index experienced by $\mathbf{E_1}$.
+This amounts to ``moving" level $c$ theoretically, which of course is not possible in practice, but this could be used to choose a level scheme in order to produce a potentially large refractive index.